h2non/thread.js/README.md

 If you create a pool of threads, you must consider that threads in the pool are scope-isolated too.
 In other words, it's not supported scope synchronization between threads in the pool.
-That could be positive because you cannot have side-effects between threads, but should be aware about global scope dependencies and mutation in your code in other to avoid inconsistency between threads
+That could be positive because you cannot have side-effects between threads, but you should be aware about global scope dependencies and mutation in your code in other to avoid inconsistency between threads

 All values binded to the thread must be JSON-serializable, meaning only primitives types, raw objects and functions.
 Same with return values from threads.